xmatters/xm-labs-xMatters-By-Phone/README.md

 This user needs to be able to work with events, but does not need to update administrative settings.
 While you can use the default Company Supervisor role to authenticate REST web service calls, the best method is to create a user specifically for this integration with the "REST Web Service User" role that includes the permissions and capabilities.

 **Note**: If you are installing this integration into an xMatters trial instance, you don't need to create a new user.
 Instead, locate the "Integration User" sample user that was automatically configured with the REST Web Service User role when your instance was created and assign them a new password.
 You can then skip ahead to the next section.

+**Note 2**: This user won't be able to "see" other users with the Company Supervisor role and so won't be able to authenticate

 **To create an integration user:**